VictorTaelin/servify/README.md

 http://localhost:3000/count()
 ```

+## Support

+This requires ES6 Proxy support, so only you need node.js 6 and up.

 ## Why

 When all you want is to create a microservice, [Express.js](http://expressjs.com) becomes annoyingly verbose.
 You have to worry about things like serializing/deserializing JSON, chosing how to format query/param inputs, picking a XHR lib on the client and so on.
 Servify is a ridiculously thin (50 LOC) lib that just standardizes that boring stuff.
 To create a microservice, all you need is an object of functions specifying your API.
 To interact with a service, all you need is its URL.
 You can then call its functions exactly like you would call a normal lib (except it returns a Promise, obviously).